NKreutz/IPND-Tournament-Results/README.md

     * Run the command `vagrant up`
     * Run the command `vagrant ssh`
 5. `cd` into tournament folder
+6. Run `psql -f tournament.sql` to create the Database
 6. Run the test suite to verify code using `python tournament_test.py`

 ### Usage